ryjen/ryjen.github.io/content/resume/index.md

 <div class="well">
 <ul>
-<li>Currently working on an Augmented Reality app to solve a Scrabble Board</li>
+<li>Some closed source projects include an Augmented Reality app to solve a Scrabble Board and a UNIX fortunes microservice on Amazon Elastic Container Service</li>
 <li><a href="https://github.com/ryjen/prep">prep</a> - a dependency manager (and build tool) for c++ projects</li>
 <li><a href="https://github.com/ryjen/p0ng">p0ng</a> - an unreleased retro pong game for iOS</li>
 <li><a href="https://github.com/ryjen/Droid-Fortunes">DroidFortunes</a> - the original Android version of the UNIX 'fortunes' application</li>